LiskArchive/lips/proposals/lip-introduce_validators_module.md

 ### Ensuring Uniqueness of validator BLS Keys

-The validators module store maintains an account for each validator registered in the chain.
+The Validators module store maintains an account for each validator registered in the chain.
 In particular, it stores the [BLS key](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0038.md) associated with the validator, used to sign commits.
 BLS keys have to be unique across the chain, i.e. two validators are not allowed to register the same BLS key.
 To easily check whether a BLS key has been previously registered, we use a _registered BLS keys substore_, to store all the registered validator BLS keys.
 Store keys are set to the BLS key and the corresponding store value to the address of the validator that registered the key.
 This allows to check for the existence of a certain BLS key in constant time.

 ### Block Slots